-The Galaxy S7 is about to hit stores worldwide.
+The Galaxy S7 is available worldwide.
 With this handset, Samsung has built upon all the strengths of its past phones and delivered a new standard in mobile technology.
 The S7 is not perfect but it is a great option if you're on a budget and you want a good Android smartphone.
 Find out why in our full Samsung Galaxy S7 review.
 You can also check out our review on the bigger version of this phone, the Samsung Galaxy S7 Edge.